 I have this crazy theory that you can learn about someone based on how they peel an orange.

-I think I mentioned this to a friend, and he just looked at me weird.
-But I digress.
-Let me explain my madness.
+But let me explain.
 Everyone has a unique technique when it comes to orange-peeling.

 Some people will only use a knife, or one of those fancy orange peeling tools with the hook that you slide across the rind (my family owns one).
 Some people roll an orange on a table before peeling it to loosen the skin.
 A lot of people don’t do this because they don’t know about it.

 A tool is arguably the most effective and least messy, although you have to buy the tool to start, then get it out to use it, then clean it afterwards.
 Your nail spares your mouth, but gets gunk under your nail and sometimes it takes a sec to get enough traction to puncture the rind.
 Biting is a second of gross-tasting rind, but it’ll cut through faster than a nail.